MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 category: Misc
 ---

 In software design, most conversations regarding design have a foundation based on coupling and cohesion.
-Understanding coupling and cohesion are key to effective conversatins on design.
+Having a deep understanding of what coupling and cohesion mean can be key to effective conversatins regarding software design.

 ## What is coupling?